UNDP-Data/geohub/documentation/docs/sharing/share_map.md

 A map portal consists of several tabs:

-- **INFO** tab: It gives you metadata information and some operation menus.
+- **INFO** tab: It gives you metadata information and a preview of a map and some operation menus.
-- **PREVIEW** tab: it is selected as default.
-It provides you a preview of a map.
 - **PERMISSION** tab: Only **Viewer** and **Editor** and **Owner** can see it.
-- **LINKS** tab: It provides you some useful links to share.
+- **SHARE LINKS** tab: It provides you some useful links to share.

-Furthermore, there is an **OPEN** button next to the title of the map.
+Furthermore, there is an **VIEW** button under **INFO** tab.
 If it is clicked, map editor will be opened for this saved map.

 <hidden>